 It did more than make a good story; the trip introduced me to one of Colorado’s hidden gems, the San Luis Valley.
-The valley really isn’t really hidden, after all, it’s considered the world’s largest alpine valley, but it is sprinkled with many unknown gems and we only scratched the surface of discovering them on this trip.
+The valley isn’t really hidden, after all, it’s considered the world’s largest alpine valley, but it is sprinkled with many unknown gems and we only scratched the surface on this trip.

-The valley is comprised of six Colorado counties and is surrounded by mountain ranges; the San Juans, the Sangre de Cristos, the San Luis Hills and the Taos Plateau.
-The San Luis Valley’s scenic views are a beautiful combination of desolate desert vistas punctuated by colossal mountains in the distance and the view is consistent no matter which direction one is facing.
+The valley is comprised of six Colorado counties and is surrounded by mountain ranges; the San Juans, the Sangre de Cristos, the San Luis Hills, and the Taos Plateau.
+The San Luis Valley’s scenic views are a beautiful combination of desolate desert vistas punctuated by colossal mountains in the distance.
+This superb view is consistent no matter which direction one is facing.

 The Rio Grande is a famous river.
-It forms in the San Juan Mountains and then flows through the San Luis Valley into New Mexico, then Texas and finally Mexico.
-It runs past towns such as Albuquerque, New Mexico, El Paso, Texas and Chihuahua, Mexico.
-The river serves as part of the border between the United States and Mexico and 1,896 miles long.
+It forms in the San Juan Mountains and then flows through the San Luis Valley into New Mexico, then Texas, and finally Mexico.
+It runs past towns such as Albuquerque, New Mexico, El Paso, Texas, and Chihuahua, Mexico.
+The river serves as part of the border between the United States and Mexico and is 1,896 miles long.
 (Wikipedia)

 As this was my first 5K I didn’t know what to expect, but a soon as we arrived at the river’s edge I began to feel the excitement building.
 I can see why people love 5K races.
 There’s a real sense of camaraderie among competitors and by the time the race started I was ready to run – for a while anyway.